Home » Statepractices » Functions Diplomatic Missions Vienna Convention Uae Case

 Permit me to add two further aspects to my representation:

-• 1) The judgment of the Delhi High Court 19-9-2007, which had extracted the letter of the Ministry dated 29-07-1998 reading: “Although under Section 86 cannot be granted for suing the UAE Government, we are taking up the matter with our Embassy in Abu Dhabi once again, requesting them to pursue this case at appropriate level”.
+âAlthough under Section 86 cannot be granted for suing the UAE Government, we are taking up the matter with our Embassy in Abu Dhabi once again, requesting them to pursue this case at appropriate levelâ.
 (Emphasis supplied).

 (A copy of that judgment is enclosed herewith for ready reference)

-• 2) Recent developments about the responsibility of an Ambassador of a country.
-They are particularly relevant while considering the serious actions to be pursued at the Ambassador’s level for securing the interests of the Indian citizens.
+I have not been informed about the further endeavours of the Embassy in securing justice for my cause. - 2) Recent developments about the responsibility of an Ambassador of a country.
+They are particularly relevant while considering the serious actions to be pursued at the Ambassadorâs level for securing the interests of the Indian citizens.

 I may be permitted to refer to the Vienna Convention on Diplomatic Relations, 1961, available in United Nations, Treaty Series, Vol. 500, Page 95.